 It’s important you understand the different types so you can choose one suited to your financial situation.

-A fixed rate mortgage has an interest rate that’s fixed for an agreed term.
-If you want to stick to a budget, a fixed-rate mortgage could work for you as you don't have to worry about your rate (and repayments) rising.
+• A fixed rate mortgage has an interest rate that’s fixed for an agreed term.
+If you have a strict budget, a fixed-rate mortgage could work for you as you don't have to worry about your rate (and repayments) rising.
 But you won't benefit from lower repayments if rates fall.

-An offset mortgage links your savings to your mortgage deal.
+• An offset mortgage links your savings to your mortgage deal.
 You pay less interest on the debt as your savings amount offsets the mortgage loan, meaning you only pay interest on the difference.
-An offset mortgage is available on fixed or variable rates.
+Offset mortgages are available with fixed or variable rates.

 How to get the best mortgage rate for you

-The best mortgage rate for you depends on a number of things, including the LTV ratio and your financial circumstances.
+We can't tell you exactly what your best mortgage rate is as it depends on a number of things, including the LTV ratio and your financial circumstances.

 First-time buyer schemes